Advancing Basic Science for Humanity

 NEWS: Scientists Make First Direct Detection of Gravitational Waves

-For the first time, scientists in the LIGO Scientific Collaboration — with a prominent role played by researchers at MIT and Caltech — have directly observed the ripples of gravitational waves in an instrument on Earth.
-In so doing, they have again dramatically confirmed Einstein’s theory of general relativity and opened up a new way in which to view the universe.
-But there’s more: The scientists have also decoded the gravitational wave signal and determined its source.
-According to their calculations, the gravitational wave is the product of a collision between two massive black holes, 1.3 billion light years away — a remarkably extreme event that has not been observed until now.
-Read press release
+For the first time, scientists in the LIGO Scientific Collaboration, with a prominent role played by researchers at MIT and Caltech, have directly observed gravitational waves in an instrument on Earth.
+In so doing, they have dramatically confirmed Einstein’s theory of general relativity and opened up a new way in which to view the universe.
+But there’s more: The scientists have also decoded the gravitational wave signals and determined their cosmic source.
+According to calculations, the gravitational waves are the product of a collision between two massive black holes located 1.3 billion light years away — a remarkably extreme event that has never been observed until now.
+Read the press release

 What is the Laser Interferometer Gravitational-Wave Observatory (LIGO)?

 Einstein's Messengers is an award-winning documentary on LIGO, NSF's Laser Interferometer Gravitational Wave Observatory.
 (Credit: National Science Foundation)

 The Laser Interferometer Gravitational-Wave Observatory (LIGO) is an ambitious physics experiment designed to measure gravitational waves reaching our planet from deep space.
 Gravitational waves are elusive ripples in the fabric of the universe.
 First predicted to exist in 1915, they escaped direct detection for a century.
 LIGO was designed to register the astonishingly tiny effects of passing gravitational waves here on Earth using a precise arrangement of mirrors, lasers, monitoring equipment and other advanced technologies.
 In February 2016, LIGO researchers announced the long-awaited, first-ever direct sensing of gravitational waves.
 Learn more